arcus/education_fellows/SQL.md

 ![](img/misusing-tools.jpeg)

-Although **SQL** is a great tool for organizing your data into meaningful reports for data extraction, it is not a great tool to do for your actual analysis work.
+Although **SQL** is a great tool for organizing your data into meaningful reports for data extraction, it is not a great tool to use for your actual analysis work.

 Despite having many functions for text parsing, **SQL** is not the tool/language you want to use for any NLP (Natural Language Processing) work.